Checkpoint 1: Overview

 You are finished with this checkpoint when you:

 - Shoot well-lit and correctly exposed photos

-- Placed the main focus of each image in the center of the frame and zoomed in far enough
+- Place the main focus of each image in the center of the frame and zoom in far enough

-- Shot images free of blur caused by camera shake or small image sizes
+- Shoot images free of blur caused by camera shake or small image sizes

 - Correctly set white balance for all pictures

-- Used a clean background free of distracting clutter for all photos
+- Use a clean background free of distracting clutter for all photos

 Email Us When...

 ...you have some photos ready that you'd like us to look over.
 Simply upload your photos to your guide, then email techwriting[at]ifixit[dot]com with a link to your guide on the site.
 (Don't worry about writing text for your guide steps yet—we'll cover that in Checkpoint 2.)
 We're happy to offer feedback to help you get your photo skills totally dialed in!

 This checkpoint is all about two things: preparation and shooting great guide photos.
 Shooting photos is usually the fun part, but in order for your photos to really be instructive, you'll need to learn a bit about guide photos and how they differ from the kind of photos you take every day.

 Writing a guide to share your fix with others means more than just learning how to fix it and writing it down.

 You probably already know how to fix some things that others might not.
 How did you learn to fix it?
 What process did you go through?